Tate resolutions on toric varieties: Introduction

-Here, $\Coh(X_E)$ (resp. $\DM(X_E)$) is the category of coherent (resp. differential) $\cO_X$-$E$ bimodules, and $K_{\DM}(E)$ denotes the homotopy category of differential $E$-modules; see \S \ref{mainresults} for a full explanation of the categories and functors in this diagram.
+Here, $\Coh(X_E)$ (resp. $\DM(X_E)$) is the category of coherent (resp. differential) $\cO_X$-$E$ bimodules, $K_{\DM}(E)$ is the homotopy category of differential $E$-modules, and the object $\K$ is a Koszul complex; see \S \ref{mainresults} for a full explanation of the categories and functors in \eqref{eqn:tate def}.

-Unlike the original construction of Tate resolutions on $\PP^n$, this approach easily generalizes to other toric varieties.
-Our main result shows that toric Tate resolutions have properties analogous to those over $\PP^n$ (see Theorem \ref{thm:toric exact} below for a statement including the nonsmooth case):
+Our main result shows that toric Tate resolutions have properties analogous to those over $\PP^n$ (see Theorem \ref{thm:toric exact} for a statement including the nonsmooth case):